 Yes, Lemon Curd cookies need to be refrigerated.
 Store any leftover cookies or curd in the fridge.

 Lemon curd won’t thicken if it hasn’t cooked down long enough on the stove to remove excess water content from the lemon juice.
 Cook the curd until it coats the back of the spoon and drips off the spoon slowly.
 It will continue to thicken as it cools to room temperature.
+This may take some time, up to 10 minutes depending on the water content of the mixture, the temperature of the stove, and the size and thickness of the saucepan.

 Cook the lemon curd on medium heat.
 Somewhere in the range of 4-5 on a scale of 10 on the stovetop.
 If you’re nervous about curdling the eggs, you can reduce the temperature and stir for longer until the excess water cooks off resulting in a thicker curd.